FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 The $export request should return the $exportstatus url for your export task.
 This url can be used to request the current status of the task through a GET request, or to cancel the task through a DELETE request.

-There are five possible status options:
+There are six possible status options:

 1. Queued
 2. Active